 I had to remind myself that I needed to step back, especially when he was around.
-To share the load, and give him the opportunity to care for his son as well.
+Parenthood meant sharing the load and allowing him to care for his son as well.
 And the most important thing was that I needed to let him do things his way and parent the way he wanted to as well.

 And it’s not always about doing everything together.
-You and your partner might have designated chores, where you pack your toddler’s lunch while he fills the sippy cup.
+You and your partner might have designated household chores, where you pack your toddler’s lunch while he fills the sippy cup.
 Dad dresses him in pajamas while you read bedtime stories.
 A co-parenting relationship doesn’t mean you always have to take turns or keep score.

 You might also have tasks you swap back and forth as well.
-Perhaps neither of you have the sole responsibility of changing diapers, or you take turns with taking him to the dentist.
+Perhaps neither of you has the sole responsibility of changing diapers, or you take turns with your schedules to take him to the dentist.

-Either way, your child knows that his dad is as invested in him as you are.
-Even if he sees you more, he still knows that dad has equal parenting authority and, more importantly, love for him.
+With consistency, your child knows that his dad is as invested in him as you are.
+Even if he sees you more, there’s no misunderstanding that dad has equal parenting authority and, more importantly, love for him.

 He sees dad willingly chop up his food, do his laundry, and sing him lullabies.
-And hopefully, he’ll grow up in a generation that blurs gender lines with parenting duties.
-(And for this reason, I applaud stay-at-home dads and their partners for paving the way.)
+And hopefully, he can grow up in a generation that blurs gender lines with parenting duties.
+(And for this reason, I applaud stay-at-home dads and involved fathers for paving the way.)

 I’m thankful my husband will gladly don the parenting badge and assume its duties, both good and bad.
-Life at home is so much smoother when we work as a team.
-I don’t have to do everything.
-I have a hands-on, co-parent, dad.
+Life at home is much smoother with teamwork.
+I don’t have to do everything because I have a hands-on, co-parent by my side.

 - Children’s Books about Dads